WorldBoxOpenMods/ModLoader/README.en.md

     How to install
 </h3>

-1. Download NeoModLoader.dll (and NeoModLoader.pdb) and put it in GAMEPATH/worldbox_Data/StreamingAssets/mods folder
+1. Download NeoModLoader.dll (and NeoModLoader.pdb) in "releases" at the right of the page and put it in GAMEPATH/worldbox_Data/StreamingAssets/mods folder
 2. Delete NCMS_memload.dll (They can be installed together but not suggested)
 3. Start the game with experimental mode enabled